T-ASWIN/Automation_Testing_using_selenium/Java_Concepts/OOPS/interface.md

 An **interface** in Java is used to achieve **abstraction and multiple inheritance**.
 It defines **what a class should do**, not **how it should do it**.

+**When we use an interface, we know WHAT needs to be developed, but we do NOT know HOW it will be developed.**

 ***

 ## Key Points of Interface